4 LGBTQ2 happenings to wind you up or down right now | Xtra Magazine

 What to read:

-Adrienne Kisner, award-winning author of Dear Rachel Meadow, is releasing her latest novel, Six Angry Girls, on August 18.
-The book follows a group of high school queer girls ready to smash the patriarchy while also getting into the universities of their dreams.
-LGBTQ2 representation is sprinkled throughout the novel with bi, trans and lesbian characters and moments of queer discovery.
-Raina Petree and Millie Goodwin are struggling with senior year and family life before meeting each other and recruiting four other “angry girls” to take on their last year of high school.
+NYC-based writer and comedian Greg Mania is debuting his memoir Born to Be Public on August 25.
+Using comedy to reflect upon the author’s identity, mental health, sex and relationships, the memoir tackles episodes like accidentally coming out to his Polish immigrant parents, being engulfed by New York City nightlife and finding a space for himself in the comedy world.

-Kisner’s Six Angry Girls is available in the U.S. and Canada on August 18.
+Born to Be Public by Greg Mania is available for pre-order in the U.S and Canada and will be released on August 25.

 What to listen to: